Guns N’ Roses were in turmoil in 1995.

 Pretty Tied Up

-After teasing their comeback, this 2-year period of inactivity cause several tensions within the band.
+After teasing their comeback with such a well-received show, this 18-month return to inactivity caused tensions within the band.

 Most notably for Buckethead.

-He even agreed to build Buckethead a chicken coup inside the recording studio, because Buckethead told him that it would make him feel more comfortable and inspire him to create great music.”
+In one of the crazier things I’ve seen him do (and that’s saying something for Axl), he agreed to build a chicken coup inside of the recording studio.
+Buckethead used to carry this toy chicken with him, and he told Axl that a coup would make him feel more comfortable and inspire him to write great music.”

 Wait… a chicken coup?!

-Zutaut: “Yeah, and it actually did lead to him creating some exceptional work (laughs), so it was an inspired move on Axl’s part I guess.
+Zutaut: “Yeah, and it actually did lead to him creating some exceptional work (laughs), so I guess it was an inspired move on Axl’s part!

-And then it all went to hell, of course!
 One evening Axl came to the studio and noticed that Buckethead was watching pornography inside this chicken coup, like really hardcore stuff.
-He absolutely lost it with him.
-It was the only time I ever saw him lose his temper with anyone in the new band.
+He said that the videos were inspiring him to create better material, but Axl totally lost it and made it clear that kind of behaviour has no place in his band.
+It was the only time I ever saw him lose his temper with anyone in the new band.”

-However, the Kentucky Fried Shredder was said to have been so deeply impacted by the bollocking he received from his hero that he decided to go AWOL on the eve of the first show, forcing the band to cancel.
+Unfortunately, the Kentucky Fried Shredder was said to have been so deeply impacted by the rollicking he received he went AWOL on the eve of the first show.

-He never contacted anyone from the GN’R camp to let them know of his disappearance, but he did post a message to his website in which claimed to have suffered a sudden mystery illness.
+The guitarist never contacted anyone in the GN’R camp to inform them of his absence, forcing them into a last-minute cancellation, and then he uploaded a cryptic message to his personal website in which he claimed to have experienced a sudden mystery illness.

 Don’t Watch That Much TV